trimble-oss/dba-dash/README.md

  - It might take a few moments to create the database.
 Click "OK" when you see the "Deploy succeeded" dialog.
  - The next step is to add databases that we want to monitor.
 Click the "Source" tab.
  - Click the button to the right of the "Source" textbox to connect to the SQL Instance you want to monitor.
 Alternatively, the connection string can be entered manually.
-	 *Note: Connection strings are encrypted to avoid storing them in plain text but it is recommended to use Windows authentication - the encryption should be considered as obfuscation. *
+	 *Note: Connection strings are encrypted to avoid storing them in plain text but it is recommended to use Windows authentication - the encryption should be considered as obfuscation.*
+ - Review the "Extended Events" and "Other" tab for additional source configuration options.
  - Click "Add/Update" to add the connection.
 Repeat as necessary to add the other SQL Instances you want to monitor.
- *Note: Additional options are available for your source connections.
-Capture slow queries, take [schema snapshots](Docs/SchemaSnapshots.md) and customize schedules.*
+ *Tip: You can add a connection string (Or server name list) per line in the source textbox to bulk add connections.*
  - Click "Save".
 A "ServiceConfig.json" file is created in the application folder that stores the configuration details for this agent.
  - At this stage you might want to run "DBADashService.exe".
 This runs the agent as a console application and you can monitor what the application is doing.
-  *On startup and every 1hr on the hour it will collect "General" information from your SQL instances.  e.g. Backups, Drive space, Agent jobs etc.*
-  *Every 1min it will collect performance data.  e.g. CPU, IO, Waits etc.*  More info on what is collected and when [here](Docs/Collection.md)
+  * See [here](Docs/Collection.md) for information on what DBA Dash collects and when.
  - You will most likely want to install the agent as a Windows service.
 Close the DBADashService.exe application and go back to the DBADashServiceConfigTool.exe application.
 Click the service tab.
  - Click "Install".
 Enter the credentials you want to use to run the service as and click "OK".
 The credentials should be entered in "domain\username" format.
  - Close the command window.